 Okay, so my list does actually have a pumpkin product.
 It’s not cheating; no list of beneficial fall foods would be complete without pumpkin, because it’s really good for you!
 Here, I’m focusing on pumpkin seeds, as they’re a real powerhouse for your fertility!
 They’re loaded with zinc which has been termed “the most important fertility mineral!”
 It’s vital for healthy fetal growth and it facilitates healthy sperm production.
 Research has also linked pumpkin seeds to a reduction in early miscarriage.
 Pumpkin seeds go great in soups, on salads, and just as a great-tasting snack!

 The fertility diet, by and large, does not include potatoes.
 White potatoes, that is.
-Sweet potatoes and yams are a wonderful food to include in fertility-friendly diet.
+Sweet potatoes and yams are a great fertility foods to include in a fertility-friendly diet.
 They’re a great source of healthy carbs and they’re also high in vitamin C, B, and vitamin B6.
 These antioxidants protect against cell damage so they’re great for protecting your eggs and improving egg health – no matter how “old” your eggs are!

 An apple a day may keep the doctor away, and it helps boost your fertility too.
 Apples are considered a balanced fruit with a good mix of all nutrients.
 They’re a low calorie fruit, so they’re a great choice for getting the nutritional benefits of fruit without all the sugar that’s found in other fruits.
 For men, apples are recommended to increase sperm counts.
 And, in Norse mythology, apples were given as gifts to the Gods to promote fertility.
+So apples are a real fertility food.
 How cool is that?!

-Here’s an awesome lunchtime salad that makes it onto my menu planner every autumn:
+Here’s an awesome lunchtime salad from my fall fertility cleanse, Renewal for Fertility.
+This one makes it onto my menu planner every autumn.